Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Descend: | 71 m |

-Day 10 is the most exciting day of our journey, as we will finally reach Makalu Base Camp.
+Day 10 of the Makalu Base Camp trek itinerary is the most exciting day of our journey, as we will finally reach Makalu Base Camp.
 Said to be the most challenging days of our entire trek, the final push of the journey will be rocky and challenging.
-We will pass small glacial streams and walk over moraine ridges, getting closer to the mighty Makalu.
-As we approach the base camp, the landscape becomes more barren, with glaciers and ice fields surrounding us.
-Upon reaching Makalu Base Camp, we will be greeted by a stunning close-up view of Mount Makalu, the fifth-highest mountain in the world.
+We will pass small glacial streams, as well as the Makalu Glacier, and walk over moraine ridges, getting closer to the mighty Makalu.
+Makalu Base Camp is located at 4,870 meters above sea level.
+Upon reaching Makalu Base Camp, we will be greeted by a stunning close-up view of Mt Makalu, the fifth-highest mountain in the world.
 We will then get to the hotel and rest.

 Itinerary Fact | Details |